BobbyLiang10/BobbyLiang10/README.md

-### Hi there 👋

-# :wave: Hello!
+### :wave: Hello!
-:sunglasses: My name is Bobby, a second-year statistics student at the University of Waterloo!
+- :sunglasses: My name is Bobby, a second-year statistics student at the University of Waterloo.

+- :computer: I have experience working in C, Python, SQL, React, JavaScript R, most proficient using Java.

+- 🌱 I’m currently interested in learning more about data science, machine learning, and developing my Python programming capabilities.

+- 📫 How to reach me: b48liang@uwaterloo.ca

 <!--
 **BobbyLiang10/BobbyLiang10** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.